 Of course, the spear is the minor artifact, the Spear of Ramat.
-All of its special abilities only function for a cleric of Ramat, although any good or neutral character may touch it.
-Anyone touching it will be magically compelled (Int save CL:6 to resist) to return the Spear to the sanctuary in Area 16, and place it on its pedestal.
+All of its special abilities only function for a cleric of Ramat, although any Lawful or Neutral character may touch it.
+Anyone touching it will be magically compelled (save with a -6 penalty to resist) to return the Spear to the sanctuary in Area 16, and place it on its pedestal.